 Hope Payson, LCSW, LADC is a licensed clinical social worker, alcohol and drug counselor and an EMDRIA Approved Consultant who specializes in the treatment of addiction and trauma.
 She has over 20 years of experience working in community mental health in the following capacities: director of a supportive housing program for domestic violence survivors, coordinator of an assertive community treatment team and originator of a homeless outreach program that included on-site assessment, treatment placement and long term follow up for clients with histories of addiction and trauma.
 She was the Clinical Director for EMDR HAP for seven years and remains an active HAP volunteer.
 She currently coordinates a group private practice in Winsted, Ct.
 She provides EMDR consultations to clinicians working in private and community settings.

-8:30-10:00 AM – Intro of presenter and brief survey of knowledge base of audience.
+8:30-10:00 AM – Intro of presenter and a brief survey of the knowledge base of audience.
 Introduction to the

 use of EMDR with addiction and the connection between trauma and addiction—citing research in this